-Proposal IA Compliance Rating PIR Required Regulatory Burden (\$m) Reversing Technologies in Vehicles Compliant Good Practice No \$12.3m Prohibit the use of credit cards for online gambling Compliant N/A No \$50,000 to \$1.5m (depending on the size of the business), and additional ongoing costs
+Proposal IA Compliance Rating PIR Required Annual Regulatory Burden (\$m) Reversing Technologies in Vehicles Compliant Good Practice No \$12.3m Prohibit the use of credit cards for online gambling Compliant N/A No \$50,000 to \$1.5m (depending on the size of the business), and additional ongoing costs likely to range between \$50,000 and \$500,000 Safer Freight Vehicles Compliant Good Practice No Annual regulatory burden estimate not available Prominence Framework for Connected Television Devices Compliant Adequate No Regulatory burden estimate not available Anti-siphoning Scheme Reform Compliant Adequate No Regulatory burden estimate not available Australia Post Modernisation and Long-Term Financial Sustainability Compliant Adequate No Regulatory burden was estimated to be negligible or nil

-Proposal IA Compliance Rating PIR Required Regulatory Burden (\$m) likely to range between \$50,000 and \$500,000. j Safer Freight Vehicles Compliant Good Practice No - Prominence Framework for Connected Television Devices Compliant Adequate No - Anti-siphoning Scheme Reform Compliant Adequate No - Australia Post Modernisation and Long-Term Financial Sustainability Compliant Adequate No - Cleaner, Cheaper to Run Cars: The Australian New Vehicle Efficiency Standard Compliant Good Practice No \$150,000 for each small volume vehicle supplier (27 entities supplying less than 5,000 vehicles per year) and \$400,000 for each higher volume vehicle supplier (26 entities supplying more than 5,000 vehicles per year). k Improving Pedestrian Safety - Acoustic Vehicle Altering Systems for Quiet Road Transport Vehicles Compliant Good Practice No \$17.6m Total proposals 8/8 - 0/8 \$29.9m k It is not possible to estimate the likely economy-wide regulatory burden from this measure.
-As such, regulatory burden from this is not included in the 'Estimated annual impact on Regulatory Burden' in Figure 1 or in the 'Total proposals' regulatory burden for this figure.
+Proposal IA Compliance Rating PIR Required Annual Regulatory Burden (\$m) Cleaner, Cheaper to Run Cars: The Australian New Vehicle Efficiency Standard Compliant Good Practice No \$150,000 for each small volume vehicle supplier (27 entities supplying less than 5,000 vehicles per year) and \$400,000 for each higher volume vehicle supplier (26 entities supplying more than 5,000 vehicles per year) b Improving Pedestrian Safety - Acoustic Vehicle Altering Systems for Quiet Road Transport Vehicles Compliant Good Practice No \$17.6m Lane Departure Warning Systems for Heavy Vehicles Complaint Good Practice No \$18.2m Total proposals 9/9 - 0/9 \$48.1m a It is not possible to estimate the likely economy-wide regulatory burden from this measure.
+As such, regulatory burden from this proposal is not included in the 'Estimated annual impact on Regulatory Burden' in Figure 1 or in the 'Total proposals' regulatory burden for this figure.

-J It is not possible to estimate the likely economy-wide regulatory burden from this measure.
-As such, regulatory burden from this is not included in the 'Estimated annual impact on Regulatory Burden' in Figure 1 or in the 'Total proposals' regulatory burden for this figure.
+b It is not possible to estimate the likely economy-wide regulatory burden from this measure.
+As such, regulatory burden from this proposal is not included in the 'Estimated annual impact on Regulatory Burden' in Figure 1 or in the 'Total proposals' regulatory burden for this figure.